The architecture of Frama-C

 Writing new plug-ins

 If you are a researcher in the field of static or dynamic analysis, using Frama-C as a testbed for your ideas is a choice to consider.
 You may benefit from the ready-made parser for C programs with ACSL annotations.
-The results of existing analyses may simplify the problems that are orthogonal to those you want to consider (in particular, the value analysis provides sets of possible targets of every pointer in the analyzed C program).
+The results of existing analyses may simplify the problems that are orthogonal to those you want to consider (in particular, EVA provides sets of possible targets of every pointer in the analyzed C program).
 And lastly, being available as a Frama-C plug-in increases your work's visibility among existing industrial users of Frama-C.

 There are also a number of reasons for an advanced user of Frama-C to be interested in writing his own plug-in: